HackYourFuture

 Impact

-• Users could quickly understand where to start • Navigation became more intuitive and predictable • Key actions like signing up became easier to complete User feedback: “This was actually very easy to sign up.”
+• Users understood where to start faster • Navigation became more intuitive and predictable • Key actions (e.g. sign-up) became easier to complete • Increased perceived trust in the platform User feedback: “This was actually very easy to sign up.”

 What I Learned